-In the event of prolonged illness, disability, or other unavoidable unavailability of a judge, the Case Management and Assignment Committee may transfer from the calendar of such judge any matters deemed necessary to expedite the business of the Court and to promote the prompt administration of justice.
+In the event of prolonged illness, disability, or other unavoidable unavailability of a district or magistrate judge, the Case Management and Assignment Committee or the Chief District Judge, in consultation with the Case Management and Assignment Committee Chair, may transfer from the calendar of such judge any matters deemed necessary to expedite the business of the Court and to promote the prompt administration of justice.
 The Clerk will reassign such matters in the same manner as an original assignment under this Order, or as otherwise directed by the Case Management and Assignment Committee Chair.
-In addition, the Committee Chair or Chief Judge may direct that a judge who is unavailable under this paragraph be temporarily removed from one or more decks.
+In addition, the Chief District Judge, in consultation with the Case Management and Assignment Committee and, when a Magistrate Judge is involved, the Chief Magistrate Judge, may remove a district or magistrate judge from one or more decks when the judge is unavailable under this paragraph.